Breakthrough/bcastell.com/content/projects.md

 ## Other Open-Source Projects

+For a full list of projects on this website, see <a href="/categories/projects/">the <b>Projects</b> category</a>.
 For a full list of open-source software projects I've created, maintained, or otherwise contributed to, you can check out <a href="https://github.com/Breakthrough">my profile page on Github</a> (username Breakthrough).

 -------------------------------------------------------------------------------